 Now that you’ve filtered the results down to keywords that are ideal for your business, let’s break down the terms that are left.

 Specifically, I’m going to show you how to analyze the terms that show up in the “Keyword Ideas” section of the Keyword Planner.

-Here’s what each of the terms in this section mean:
+Here’s what each of the terms in this section means:

 Keyword (by relevance): This is the list of keywords that Google considers most relevant to the keyword or URL you typed into it.

 Avg. monthly searches: Pretty self-explanatory.
-However, keep in mind that this is range…and not a super-accurate indicator of search volume.
+However, keep in mind that this is a range… and not a super-accurate indicator of search volume.

 Pro Tip: Watch out for seasonal keywords.
 That’s because seasonal keywords (like “Halloween costumes”) may get 50,000 searches in October and 100 searches in May.
 But the GKP will say that the term gets “10,000 searches per month”, which is kind of misleading.

 Competition: Like I mentioned earlier, “Competition” in the Google Keyword Planner has nothing to do with SEO.
 Instead, “Competition” is simply the number of advertisers that are bidding on that keyword.
 But it IS useful to see if a keyword has any commercial intent (after all, the more people bid on a keyword, the more potential there is for them to become a lead or customer).

 Top of Page Bid: This is another great way to size keyword’s monetization potential.
 The higher bid here, the more lucrative the traffic tends to be.